A Lesson From Socks and Shoes

 Seriously?!

 Coach Wooden wanted his players to build championship habits.
 He knew that those players who diligently followed the smallest rules could eventually be counted on in the biggest games.
 He understood the vital importance of following the rules, no matter how basic.
-This is a biblical principle that we also see in the book of Joshua.

 First, you must study the rules.
 God told Joshua: “This book of the law shall not depart out of thy mouth ….”
 For God’s law to be in your mouth, it must first be in your mind (Luke 6:45).
 You must also know the rules for your home, school and job.

 Once you know the rules, you must then meditate on them.
 God told Joshua to meditate on His law day and night.
 It must be directing you all the time—day and night.
-“Meditate” means “to ponder.”
+Meditate means to ponder.
 You should think about your words and actions carefully, making sure they align with God’s law.

 A fourth step—and sometimes the most difficult—is to have the courage necessary to follow the rules.
 God says in Joshua 1:7, “Only be thou strong and very courageous, that thou mayest observe to do according to all the law ….”
 It often takes real bravery to follow the rules—especially if others are not following them—but Joshua had courage, and you can too!
 God promises to supply your every need, so be sure to ask Him for courage (Philippians 4:19).

 Following the rules leads to success!
 Joshua successfully led Israel into the Promised Land because of his obedience to God’s law.
-Coach Wooden successfully led the Bruins to ten championships in 12 years because of his obedience to the rules of basketball.
+Coach Wooden successfully led the Bruins to 10 championships in 12 years because of his obedience to the rules of basketball.

 Become an expert at following all of God’s rules, and you too will have great success!